-Microverse requires that students have at least 3 months of experience learning to code full-time (or the equivalent) before joining the 22-week program.
-Beginners who need some experience can complete a 1-month, self-paced pre-course program to prepare.
+Microverse requires that students are fluent in English, have access to high speed internet, own a computer, and have at least 3 months of experience learning to code full-time (or the equivalent) before joining the 22-week program.
+To apply, applicants must complete pre-course work, solve coding challenges, and take part in a collaborative project with another applicant via pair programming.

-In order to promote worldwide accessibility, courses are available to students in all countries, and Microverse students only pay tuition after graduation once they receive a job or freelance contract as a software developer.
+Microverse students receive job interview prep, have unlimited access to a career coach when they graduate, and only pay tuition once they receive a job or freelance contract as a software developer.
 Graduates with a job pay 15% of their monthly salary up to a cap of $15,000.

 Recent Microverse Reviews: Rating 5.0